alesegdia/minild69/docs/GDD.md

-# PlanetXploit's Design Doc
+# Taplanet Design Doc

 ## Overview

-PlanetXploit is an idle game focused on gathering resources with moderated user interaction.
+Taplanet is an idle game focused on gathering resources with moderated user interaction.

 ## Views

 * **[Universe view]**.
 An icon will be shown at the planet where the player currently is.
 * **[Planet view]**.
 Current visited planet view.
 * **[Buildings view]**.
 Buildings present in current planet.
 The player can check how much **[RPS]** a specific building type is providing, for each unit and the whole pack of bought buildings of that type.
 * **[Research view]**.
 The player can **[research]** tech to discover and upgrade **[buildings]** among other upgrades like reducing **[travel]** cost in **[xargon]**.
 * **[Stats view]**.
 The player can view its stats.

-## Resource types
+## Planets and resources

+Planet properties:

+* **[Base gathering rate]** for each resource kind.
+* **[Temperature]** - Influences present resources.
+* **[State]** - Gas or solid.
+Influences present resources.
+* **[Size]** - Influences number of buildings?

 Resources in planets are infinite.
 The only thing that changes is the rate at which the player gather them.
+Special planets can be generated,

-The player can find the following resource types:
+The player can find the following resource types in planets:

 * **[Froncetite]** - Rare, gas.
   * Used to build **[froncetite]** and **[xargon]** gathering buildings